SVyatkin/ts-velociraptor-demo/README.md

   <img src="images/Velociraptor.jpeg">
 #         Velociraptor
-#### Time Series Device Simulator
+#### Time Series Device Modeling Tool

-Velociraptor was created to simulate a scalable amount of devices that generate dynamic data using different interpolation methods to dynamicly create sensors in a device.
+Velociraptor was created to model a scalable amount of devices that generate dynamic data using different interpolation methods to dynamicly create sensors in a device.
 It allows you to create and start/stop all or individual device(s) using REST API.
-During a simulation you may change a device's profile to generate data.
+During a modeling you may change a device's profile to generate data.

 ## Installation and launch
  - clone repository